-Please note that certain categories of information are mandatory in order to register for A JUST ISA account with Northern Provident Investments Limited and to use our services.
+Please note that certain categories of information are mandatory in order to register for A Just ISA account and to use our services.
 We may collect and process further personal information if you update any information on your account.

 (a) technical information, including the Internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, browser plug-in types and versions, operating system and platform; and